Rural Clinic Clerkship

 - General Description

-- Course Title: Osteopathic Rural Clinic Clerkship
+Course Title: Osteopathic Rural Clinic

-Course Length: One Month
+Course Length: 4 Weeks

-Course Format: Rural Office-Based Ambulatory Clerkship
+Course Format: Rural Community Office-Based Ambulatory Clinical Experience

 Student Level: 3rd Year Osteopathic Medical Students